 Balanced Processing: A leader that makes objective data-analysis based decisions (Kernis, 2003)

-Now that we have defined the leadership styles, we will define the characteristics of digitialisation that have an effect on the fore-mentioned leadership styles.
+Now that we have defined the leadership styles, we will define the characteristics of digitalisation that affect the fore-mentioned leadership styles.

 Interconnectedness and integration: the sharing of knowledge and practices which drive productivity, sustainability and quality in business environments also promote creativity, innovation and participation among co-workers (Nachira, 2007).

 Diminishing time lag and abundance of information: Shorter timeframes for decision-making, increased speed of information and real-time organisational management (Bounfour, 2016) are results of digitalisation.

 Increased transparency and complexity: As organisations become more complex, further transparency is needed to manage organisational transformation (Kakabadse, 2011); (Rogers, 2016)